salopensource/sal-saml/README.md

     | urn:mace:dir:attribute-def:mail | Email           |
     | urn:mace:dir:attribute-def:uid  | Email name part |

 1. Under the "SSO" tab, download the "Issuer URL" metadata file.
-This will be mounted in your docker container [(see above)](#an-example-docker-run).
+This will be mounted in your Docker container [(see above)](#an-example-Docker-run).
 1. Under the "SSO" tab, you will find the "SAML 2.0 Endpoint" and "SLO Endpoint" which will go into the `settings.py` > `idp` section.
 1. Lastly, "Save" the SAML Test Connector (IdP).

 ## Notes on Okta
 Okta has a slightly different implementation and a few of the tools that this container uses, specifically [`pysaml2`](https://github.com/rohe/pysaml2) and [`djangosaml2`](https://github.com/knaperek/djangosaml2), do not like this implementation by default.
 Please follow the setup instructions, make sure to replace the example URL:
 1. Create a new app from the admin portal

-    Platform: Web
+    - Platform: Web
-    Sign on method: SAML 2.0
+    - Sign on method: SAML 2.0
 1. Under "General Settings", give the app a name, add a logo and modify app visibility as desired.
 1. Under "Configure SAML" enter the following (if no value is given after the colon leave it blank):

     #### General

     Single sign on URL: **https://sal.example.com/saml2/acs/**

-    Use this for Recipient URL and Destination URL: **Checked** Allow this app to request other SSO URLs: **Unchecked** (If this option is available) Audience URI (SP Entity ID): **https://sal.example.com/saml2/metadata/**
+    Use this for Recipient URL and Destination URL: **Checked**

+    Allow this app to request other SSO URLs: **Unchecked** (If this option is available)

+    Audience URI (SP Entity ID): **https://sal.example.com/saml2/metadata/**

     Default RelayState: **Unspecified**

     Application username: **Okta username**

     #### Attribute Statements